 There are certain elements that drew me back to Acumentis.
-Things like integrity, providing your best work so our clients can make informed decisions with certainty and persevere to serve with utmost diligence, care and professionalism – all core values of Acumentis that resonate with me.
+Things like integrity, and providing your best work so our clients can make informed decisions with certainty and persevere to serve with the utmost diligence, care and professionalism – all core values of Acumentis that resonate with me.

 I am so grateful to Australia for all the opportunities it has given me, my kids were born here but I force it down their throats to become All Blacks supporters.
-Whilst I am indebted to Australia for all it has offered, I will always be a Kiwi, I am New Zealander all the way!
+Whilst I am indebted to Australia for all it has offered, I will always be a Kiwi, I am a New Zealander all the way!

 Well said Nick- and thank you for being you and we are thrilled to see you return back!